8 Educational Vacation Ideas You Can Actually Do!

 Learning new things will have a lifelong impact on young minds and tomorrow’s leaders.
 Not only is a vacation bonding time together, but children may develop inner strengths and confidence from these experiences.
 Any destination provides opportunities for learning and any vacation can be turned into an educational adventure.

 Need to get out of the house but stay in town with the kids, while still supporting their curriculum?
-Try our schoolcation option, complete with a FREE resort credit for the whole family!
+Try our Orlando resorts for the whole family!

 Our list is by no means exhaustive, so if you are looking for more ideas, check out 51 adventurous things to do in Florida and fun things to do in Gatlinburg, TN.
 Down for a road trip?
 Get great tips from 10 Best Day Trips from Orlando, and Road Trip Games to play along the way, or many more ideas from our Travel Blog.

 * Westgate Resorts is in no way affiliated with the attractions featured in this article.
 Items or places listed are current as of the publishing date of this article.
-Please call or visit the respective website for the most up-to-date offerings, details and safety protocols in place.
+Please call or visit the respective website for the most up-to-date offerings and details.